 I have several projects in process, all of which further anthropological scholarship on identity, kinship and the state.
 I am interested in the 20th century processes of state-formation that led to what I regard as a conflation of patrilineal and citizenship ideals in the modern Middle Eastern state.
 I am beginning to work more in the areas of religion and citizenship, bringing anthropological kinship theory to bear on the study of confessionalism and ethnosectarian identity, as well as exploring religious conversion in Middle Eastern contexts.
 I anticipate that these areas will occupy an increasingly important place in my work.

 In my new book, Kurdistan on the Global Stage: Kinship, Land, and Community in Iraq (2014), I focus on household life in Kurdistan’s towns and villages to explore the ways that residents connect socially, particularly through patron-client relationships and as people belonging to gendered categories.
 I emphasize that patrilineages (male ancestral lines) seem well adapted to the Middle Eastern modern stage and viceversa.
 I argue that the idea of patrilineal descent influences the meaning of refuge-seeking and migration as well as how identity and place are understood, how women and men interact, and how “politicking” is conducted.

 My edited volume, Middle Eastern Belongings (2010 hardback, 2013 paperback and e-book) explores belonging in and to Middle Eastern settings.

 Shorter pieces include a chapter on fear of violence in the field (2009), and a co-authored article (with Linda Stone) in which we advance a new way to understand masculinity within patriliny (2010).

-In 2013-2014 I am a fellow at the Center for Historical Research at Ohio State University, where I am contributing to its research theme for the year, “The State as Idea and Practice.”
-My project is called, “Patrilineal Memory and Bodies Politic in the Middle East,” is now an in-process book manuscript.
+In 2013-2014 I was a fellow at the Center for Historical Research at Ohio State University, where I contributed to its research theme for the year, “The State as Idea and Practice.”
+My fellowship project, “Patrilineal Memory and Bodies Politic in the Middle East,” is now an in-process book manuscript.